senacor/code-and-play-full-stack/tasks/tasks.md

  - Http

 ### 6.1 Create channels service
- - Create a service class
+Create a service class,
- - Call the REST service via http
- - Use the service in the component
+call the REST service via http and use the service in the component.

     ng generate service services/channels

 ### 6.2 Create messages service
- - Do the same for messages
+Do the same for messages

     ng generate service services/messages